nofbum/blog/README.md

 # blog

-Codes that are used or to be referred in NOFBUM's blog
+Resources that are used or to be referred in NOFBUM's blog